 If your Casa node has become unresponsive and you need to recover funds from it, the recommended process to do so can be found below.
 It requires access to the node's hard drive and may not be possible to follow if the hard drive has crashed or the file system has been corrupted.

 The following guide is for recovery both on-chain AND off-chain funds (those in lightning channels.)
-If you only want to recover on-chain funds the process is much simpler and can be done with this guide.

 If you're unable to read the necessary wallet data from the hard drive, an alternative recovery process can be followed with this guide.

 This article is intended for advanced users, and covers how to recover funds from a non-working Casa Node.
 This recovery can be done on a laptop or desktop computer that has plenty of disk space.

 1. Install Bitcoin Core and allow it to fully sync to the current block height.

 2. Once Bitcoin Core is fully synced, install LND

 3. Remove the hard drive from the Casa Node and read the contents by plugging it into a USB port on the machine being used for recovery.

 Note: on Windows and Mac you will need additional third party software in order to be able to read the Linux (EXT4) file system on the hard drive.